 The 2008 growing cycle was challenging due to frost; in our own Olivet Grange Vineyard, we lost nearly all of the Pinot Gris, harvesting only 0.47 tons.
 Additional fruit for this wine was sourced from Saralee’s Vineyard.
 We harvested both vineyards by hand early on September 3rd.
 BRIX was 23.9 for the fruit from Saralee’s and 22.4 from Olivet Grange.
 The two lots were pressed together.

-In terms of the winemaking, I followed almost identical protocols to those I used since 2004.
-An extra clean pick in the field, followed by whole cluster pressing.
-Once pressed, the juice was cold-settled overnight The wine was barrel fermented in 79-gallon stainless steel barrels.
-Maximum temperature during fermentation was recorded at 68 degrees F. At the end of primary fermentation, one barrel was inoculated with malolactic bacteria.
-The wine rested on its gross lees and had weekly batônage until the New Year, when it was racked clean to tank for cold stabilization.
+In terms of the winemaking, we followed almost identical protocols to those used since 2004: an extra clean pick in the field, followed by whole cluster pressing.
+Once pressed, the juice was cold-settled overnight.
+The wine was barrel fermented in 79-gallon stainless steel barrels.
+Maximum temperature during fermentation was recorded at 68° F. At the end of primary fermentation, one barrel was inoculated with malolactic bacteria.
+The wine rested on its gross lees and had weekly batônnage until the New Year, when it was racked clean to tank for cold stabilization.
 It was cross-flow filtered prior to bottling with screwcap closures on February 12, 2009.
 The wine was not fined and is suitable for vegans.

-Aroma: Floral, stone fruit, pear, citrus, hints of nutmeg and cardamom
+Aroma: Floral, stone fruit, pear, citrus, hints of nutmeg and cardamom.
+Color: Pale Straw.